 What documents do I need to submit to apply to Berklee Online?

 This will depend on a variety of factors, such as where you completed your studies and when.
-Please fill out the International Credential Eligibility form (linked to above) and we will assist you in determining which academic records are needed based on your education history.
+Please fill out the Initial International Credential Review Request form (linked to above) and we will assist you in determining which academic records are needed based on your education history.

-I am planning on getting my academic records evaluated by ECE, do I still need to submit the credential eligibility form?
+I am planning on getting my academic records evaluated by ECE, do I still need to submit the credential review form?

-No, you only need to submit the Credential Eligibility Form if you want to have Berklee Online evaluate your academic records.
+No, you only need to submit the Initial International Credential Review Request if you want to have Berklee Online evaluate your academic records.